bee-travels/bee-travels-python/src/currencyexchange/README.md

 FROM registry.access.redhat.com/ubi8/ubi
 ```

-Now let's build this docker image with the `RedHat UB`I.
+Now let's build this docker image with the `RedHat UBI`.

 1. Make sure you are at the root of this application.
 1. Note your docker-hub username